wmo-im/wis2box-training/documentation/docs/en/practical-sessions/decoding-data.md

 !!! abstract "Learning outcomes!"

     By the end of this practical session, you will be able to:

+    - run a docker container for the "demo-decode-eccodes-jupyter" image
     - run the example Jupyter notebooks to decode data in GRIB2, NetCDF and BUFR formats
+    - know about other tools to decode and visualize WMO binary formats

 ## Introduction